OpenMDAO/OpenMDAO-Framework/docs/stdlib-guide/drivers.rst

 the function are expressed in the scope of the local assembly that contains the CONMIN driver.

-.. index:: constraints
+.. index:: pair: constraints; CONMIN

 More realistically, optimization problems usually have constraints.
 There are two types of constrains in CONMIN -- *ordinary* constraints, which are expressed as functions of the design variables, and *side* constraints, which are used to bound the design space (i.e., specify a range for each design variable).

-Side constraints are defined using the lower_bounds and upper_bounds parameters:
+Side constraints are defined using the *lower_bounds* and *upper_bounds* parameters:

 .. testcode:: CONMIN_show